Christian M. 6 min read

 Since mobile and satellite broadband installations are so simple, this guide only includes information on fixed-line upgrades to full fibre and leased line business broadband.

-💡If you are keeping your current connection type but changing supplier a new installation will typically not be required.
-Visit our article on switching business broadband providers to understand the process.
+If you are keeping your current connection type but changing supplier a new installation will typically not be required.
+Visit our article on switch business broadband to understand the process.

 1. Signing a contract and scheduling